Taxpayer Bill of Rights: Advocates

 Douglas Bruce is a conservative activist, former legislator, and convicted felon in the U.S. state of Colorado, most widely known for being the author of Colorado's Taxpayer Bill of Rights (TABOR).
 A strict advocate for limited government, Bruce wrote and promoted TABOR.

 Advocates like Bruce see the experience of Colorado as an example of the positive effects of tax decreases.
 They cite the fact that Colorado's rate of economic growth in the dozen or so years after this system was implemented was well in excess of that of the U.S. as a whole.
 They also say that deciding tax increases in referendums is more democratic, as legislators may be beholden to lobby groups, special interests, and lobbyists.

 One prominent advocacy group in favor of TABOR is Americans for Prosperity.
 Many of their 20 state chapters are currently working on plans to implement TABOR in their respective states.
 In Florida, AFP lobbied the Taxation and Budget Reform Committee to place a TABOR on the November 2008 ballot.
 And in Texas, AFP spearheaded the Taxpayer Protection Act concept of giving taxpayers greater control over how much government taxpayers want and are willing to pay for.
 It was also on the 2008 Republican Primary Ballot as a nonbinding initiative.

 Many advocates of a more libertarian view, such as Americans for Limited Government, say that reduced taxation is a noble goal for its own sake, leading to increases in financial freedom and economic prosperity.
 Others note that Colorado has continued growth as well as larger tax revenues concurrent with the TABOR act.

-The TABOR Foundation has partnered with Mountain States Legal Foundation to sue to enforce TABOR in Colorado, challenging that vehicle registration fees and other fees enacted without a vote of the people are actually taxes.
+The TABOR Foundation has partnered with Mountain States Legal Foundation to sue to enforce TABOR in Colorado, arguing that vehicle registration fees and other fees enacted without a vote of the people are actually taxes.
 MSLF has also sued on behalf of the Colorado Union of Taxpayers Foundation's members, challenging the City of Aspen's grocery bag tax.